takumin/sohinx-kvm-api/source/api/index.rst

 4.10 KVM_RUN
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: all
+:Architectures: all
-Type: vcpu ioctl
+:Type:          vcpu ioctl
-Parameters: none
+:Parameters:    none
-Returns: 0 on success, -1 on error
+:Returns:       0 on success, -1 on error
-Errors:
-  EINTR:     an unmasked signal is pending
+:Errors:        :EINTR:       an unmasked signal is pending

 This ioctl is used to run a guest virtual cpu.
 While there are no explicit parameters, there is an implicit parameter block that can be